safe-acid/TeamTalk5-RadioLink/README.md

 * Save your Audio ID and server's settings in config.py

 ### Start the bot
-* Run the radioFM by command;
+* Run the radioFM by command

 python radio.py

-* The default langauge is English, if you want to run on Russian use command;
+* The default langauge is English, if you want to run on Russian use command

 python radio.py --language ru